betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/grussRatingsAutomation.md

 ---
 ###- Selecting markets

 Gruss makes it really easy to select markets in bulk.
 You could go through an add each market you have in your ratings individually, but it's much easier to just use the quick Pick functionality to add all Australian racing win markets.
-This is safe, because bets will only fire when they link up with a runner in your RATINGS sheet.
+This is safe, because bets will only fire when they link up with a runner in your 'RATINGS' sheet.

 ![Automating a ratings based strategy with Gruss](./img/GrussRatingsMarkets.png)